Pointwise-in-Time Explanation for Linear Temporal Logic Rules: Abstract

 \section{Abstract}

 The new field of Explainable Planning (XAIP) has produced a variety of approaches to explain and describe the behavior of autonomous agents to human observers.
 Many summarize agent behavior in terms of the constraints, or ``rules,'' which the agent adheres to during its trajectories.
 In this work, we narrow the focus from summary to specific moments in individual trajectories, offering a ``pointwise-in-time'' view.
 Our novel framework, which we define on Linear Temporal Logic (LTL) rules, assigns an intuitive \textit{status} to any rule in order to describe the trajectory progress at individual time steps; here, a rule is classified as \textit{active}, \textit{satisfied}, \textit{inactive}, or \textit{violated}.
 Given a trajectory, a user may query for status of specific LTL rules at individual trajectory time steps.
 In this paper, we present this novel framework, named Rule Status Assessment (RSA), and provide an example of its implementation.
 We find that pointwise-in-time status assessment is useful as a post-hoc diagnostic, enabling a user to systematically track the agent's behavior with respect to a set of rules.
+This draft has been updated as of 11 June 2025 to improve clarity of proofs and provide corrections.